 Reference sequences are collected described in Annex C of this document among along with their properties and their licenses.
+A format for raw reference sequences based on a JSON schema is defined in clause B.2.

-Annex E describes how to provide or access reference sequences.
+Annex E describes how to upload and access reference sequences.

 5.3 Anchors